How to Plan for Your Post Coronavirus Backpacking Trip

 It’s difficult to see nightmares with open eyes, but I think you’ve already seen enough with the current situation.
 You know how can a bright day turn into a darker night suddenly.

-Maybe things are getting better now in is this season, but can you assure that things won’t go bad on the next one?
+Maybe things are getting better now in this season, but can you assure that things won’t go bad on the next one?
 You Can’t.
 So, try to make the plan within a closer time.
 That’ll take out the chances of ending up with a canceled trip.
 You better keep multiple options ready, on both dates and destinations.

 Ending up with a cold or other diseases probably is not what you’d expect right before the trip.
 So, you better try to stay healthy for that as much as you can.
 Exercise daily, eat healthy food, and take proper sleep before the final day arrives.
 If you plan to go for a short trip you might not want to waste your time preparing your food in the backcountry.
 No-cook backpacking foods are handy and good to go for that kind of expedition.

-Follow All the precautions
+Follow All the Precautions

 Sooner or later the Covid-19 will go away as well.
 But that doesn’t mean you’ll have let your guard down on the trip.
 Follow each and every single precaution that you would’ve taken if you were on a Corona outbreak.
 Remember, one wrong step might take you to the hospital.